Dayang1151/StyleTimeQAM/readme.md

 # StyleTimeQAM: Modeling Learning Style and Temporal Dynamics for Question-Answer Matching in Online Teaching Groups
-This repository is the official implementation of StyleTimeQAM for Teaching Group Question-Answer Matching (TGQAM).
+This repository provides the implementation of StyleTimeQAM for Teaching Group Question-Answer Matching (TGQAM).

 # 1. Abstract
 We introduce Teaching Group Question-Answer Matching (TGQAM), a new educational task aimed at aligning questions with correct answers in educational groups.